hb0424/Notes/GlobalEnglish/GlobalEnglish6.md

 SARAH: Really?
 Why?
 What was it like?
 JEAN-LUC: Well, the Japanese have an interesting custom.
-It's a meal of about a dozen different dishes, and each one represents a wish for the New Year¡ªblack beans for health, seaweed for happiness, and so on.
+It's a meal of about a dozen different dishes, and each one represents a wish for the New Yearâ€”black beans for health, seaweed for happiness, and so on.
 SARAH: Really?
 Interesting.
 And speaking of Asia, I've heard that in some places it's considered impolite to put your chopsticks straight up in a bowl of rice.
 It reminds people of death.
 JEAN-LUC: That's true.